On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Introduction

 The log-likelihood function $\ell(\boldsymbol{\theta}|\cD)$ is \emph{not} concave in $\th$ for many important parametric families of covariance functions.
 Therefore, the MLE problem in \eqref{eq:likelihoodOpt} is \emph{non-convex}, which causes standard optimization routines to be trapped in local minima \citep{MardiaWatkins1989,RasmussenWilliamsBook}.
-The main result of this paper, Theorem~\ref{thm:secondstage}, and empirical evidence from our numerical experiments suggest the reason why the \emph{two-step} SPS approach works better compared to well-known one-step \emph{non-convex} log-likelihood maximization approaches.
+The main result of this paper given in Theorem~\ref{thm:secondstage}, and empirical evidence from our numerical experiments {indicate} the reason why {our} \emph{two-step} SPS approach works better compared to well-known one-step \emph{non-convex} log-likelihood maximization approaches.
 SPS defers dealing with the non-convexity issue to a later stage, and first obtains a regularized log-likelihood estimate of the precision matrix solving a convex problem.
-At the second stage, a non-convex least-squares problem is solved, of which global minimum is ``close" to the true values; moreover, the objective is strongly convex in a considerably ``large" neighborhood of the global minimum -- see Figure~\ref{fig:second_phase}.
+At the second stage, a non-convex least-squares problem is solved, {in which the} global minimum is ``close" to the true values; moreover, the objective is strongly convex in a considerably ``large" neighborhood of the global minimum -- see Figure~\ref{fig:second_phase}.